cr0wst/laravel-container-info/README.md

 ```

 ## Register the Command
 You'll need to register the command in order for it to be usable.
-This will add the provider for the local environment:
+Modify the `register` method of `AppServiceProvider`  This will add the provider for the local environment:
 ```php
 public function register()
 {